Unlock the Value of Data Science: Make or Break?

 Data Intuition

 Data Scientists are professionals who turn data into information, so statistical know-how is at the forefront of the toolkit.
-Knowing the algorithms and how and when to apply them is a data scientist’s core task.
+A data scientist’s core task is knowing the algorithms and how and when to apply them.

 The second attribute of a Data Scientist is technical acumen.
-A natural interest in coding and understanding the logic of coding structure is a must.
+A natural interest in coding and understanding the logic of coding structure are essential.

-And last but not least is telling a story from the analysis.
-Finally, the data scientist must interpret the algorithmic output and communicate it to decision-makers.
+And last but not least, it includes telling a story from the analysis.
+The data scientist must interpret and communicate the algorithmic output to decision-makers.

-In short, a Data Scientist should be techno-functional, which we also call “Purple People”.
+In short, a Data Scientist should be techno-functional, also called “Purple People”.

-“Purple people”, in a business context, are those who have the knowledge and insight to leverage new and emerging technologies and undertake data analytics to solve organisational problems.
+In a business context, “purple people” are those with the knowledge and insight to leverage new and emerging technologies and use data analytics to solve organisational problems.

-The reality is that before bringing these skills in-house, a Finance Leader should be working with a specialist at an earlier stage.
-They would have their knowledge to draw upon at opportunity identification and subsequent deployment.
+The reality is that before bringing these skills in-house, a Finance Leader should work with a specialist at an earlier stage.
+They would have the knowledge to draw upon at opportunity identification and subsequent deployment.

 Data Transformation

-Data Transformation includes collecting and then using the data in the models (whatever mathematical basis) ready for the next step.
+Data Transformation includes collecting and then using the data in the models (whatever mathematical basis) to prepare for the next step.

 It is the foundation of Data Science in Finance and every domain.
 Unfortunately, we may not always get the desired format or structure of data needed for the correct analysis.
 But let’s understand what Data transformation is.
 It is all about changing the format of data, its type, structure, or values, cleaning the data, treating null values, looking out for duplicate entries at times, and even removing irrelevant columns or records.

 The tools and techniques depend on the format, complexity, structure, and volume.
-During transformation, what we do is based on the organisational problem and what analysis we need to perform.
-For example, if we do aggregated analysis, we use the raw data and transform it to show average, minimum, maximum, sum, and count statistics.
+During transformation, we do what we must do based on the organisational problem and the analysis we need to perform.
+For example, if we do aggregated analysis, we transform the raw data to show average, minimum, maximum, sum, and count statistics.

-If we do attribute construction or feature construction, new attributes are constructed and added from the given set of attributes to help the data mining.
+If we do attribute or feature construction, new attributes are constructed and added to the given set of attributes to help with data mining.

-There are many other techniques for Data Transformation with any method based on the analysis needed and the problem to be solved.
+There are many other techniques for Data Transformation—the method is based on the analysis needed and the problem to be solved.

 Data Communication